 CURATOR Francis Pound ORGANISER Auckland Art Gallery OTHER VENUES Auckland Art Gallery, 9 September–5 December 1999 PUBLICATION essay Francis Pound

-Through the 1980s and 1990s, Auckland painter Richard Killeen is a pivotal figure in New Zealand art—the poster boy for postmodernism.
-His trademark is the 'cut-out'—a collection of painted abstract and/or figurative image fragments, hung in a cluster, in any order.
+Throughout the 1980s and 1990s, Auckland painter Richard Killeen is a pivotal figure in New Zealand art—a poster boy for postmodernism.
+His trademark format is the 'cut-out'—a collection of painted image fragments, hung in a cluster, in any order.
 By inventing this novel painting format, Killeen escaped the relational logic of traditional picture making—referred to, ominously, in discussions of his work, as 'the frame'.
 Curator Francis Pound compares the cut-out to 'a dizzying array of nouns, with not a single conjunction or verb to connect them into the coherence of a narrative'.
 Instead, the viewer can't help but supply their own associations, their own stories, to make sense of the collection.
 The first cut-outs used simple silhouette images—the first, Across the Pacific (1978), had eight pieces in the shapes of tools—however the images became more elaborate and their treatments diverse.

-Stories We Tell Ourselves takes its name from a 1987, 129-piece cut-out that combines styles of representation and subjects from across history, from a Hopi Indian Goddess to a workboot.
+Stories We Tell Ourselves takes its name from a 1987, 129-piece cut-out that combines styles of representation and subjects from across history, from a Hopi Indian Goddess to a work-boot.

 While the show focuses on the cut-outs, it includes earlier realist and abstract paintings, understanding them, in retrospect, as steps towards the cut-outs.
 A selection of realist paintings—made as a student at Elam School of Fine Arts in the late 1960s—address picture making, with frames within frames and pictures within pictures.
 In Tiger (1968), a tiger is 'framed' by the bars of its cage; in Braque Man (1969), a man in a sweater poses next to his modernist painting.